 Delivering the single client record to your practice is the next step in achieving this vision.
 The single client record is a single database that exists behind your practice tools and houses your client data across Xero Practice Manager (XPM), Tax and Xero HQ.
 You can use XPM to maintain your client information, while unlocking the value of Xero HQ when managing client organisations and staff access.

-Soon, all Xero partners will have a single client record.
+All Xero partners now have access to a single client record and must move to it by February 21 2024.
 Read on to find out how you’ll access the single client record and what this means for you.

 How does a single client record actually work?